 “Imaging offers the promise of quickly detecting autism in an objective fashion,” Dr. Barnes said.
 “We envision an autism assessment that begins with DT-MRI followed by an abbreviated session with a psychologist to confirm the results and guide parents on next steps.
 This approach could reduce the psychologists’ workload by up to 30%.”

-The AI system produces a report detailing which neural pathways are affected, the anticipated impact on functionality, and a severity grade that can be used to guide early therapeutic intervention.
+The AI system produces a report detailing which neural pathways are affected, the anticipated impact on brain functionality, and a severity grade that can be used to guide early therapeutic intervention.

 The researchers are working toward commercializing and obtaining FDA clearance for their AI software.